 |Larkin Bus Station|

 The cheapest way to go to Johor Bahru from Singapore is by bus.
 Most people would commence their trip at Queens Street, Bugis.
 Here are the options you can take and some considerations when crossing the border from Singapore to JB.
+Check rates and book a bus to Johor.

 There are three bus companies that operate in Queens Street Terminal going to JB: Causeway Link, SBS Transit 170 and Singapore-Johor Express.